 Mycobacterial Pathogenesis and Tuberculosis Research Program

-Members of the Mycobacterium tuberculosis complex (e.g. M. bovis, M. tuberculosis) are bacterial pathogens that cause tuberculosis (TB).
-TB is a highly infectious disease that targets the lungs in a variety of mammals including humans.
+Members of the Mycobacterium tuberculosis-complex (e.g. M. bovis, M. tuberculosis) are bacterial pathogens that cause tuberculosis (TB) - a highly infectious disease that primarily affects the lungs in a variety of mammals including humans.

-To understand TB pathogenesis and transmission, our research group is using an integrated approach involving bacterial genetics, functional genomics and proteomics, cellular and molecular microbiology, chemical and structural biology, and animal models.
-The knowledge generated will be used to develop novel TB vaccines and drugs.
+To better understand TB pathogenesis and transmission, our research group takes an integrated approach that encompasses techniques in bacterial genetics, functional genomics and proteomics, cellular and molecular microbiology, chemical and structural biology, and animal modeling.
+The fundamental knowledge we generate is being used to develop novel TB vaccines and drugs.